 - Ibuprofen, naproxen, and aspirin may cause hypoglycemia (low blood glucose) in some diabetics, although naproxen and aspirin may also cause the opposite – hyperglycemia (high blood glucose) – in some people.

-Remember: If you have any questions about your medications or other issues with respect to living with diabetes, consult with your physician.
+Remember: If you have any questions about your cold medications or other issues with respect to living with diabetes, consult with your physician.